RedSamurai1092/hello-world/README.md

 # hello-world
-Hello I am Ricardo, I have no idea what the fuck I am doing.
+Hello I am Ricardo, I have some idea of what the fuck I am doing.